 How to Apply:

 - Complete the online application.
-This includes a letter of interest explaining the following:
+The application includes a letter of interest explaining the following:

 - What field of science or math do you wish to study in college?

 - Why are you interested in participating in the summer research program?

 - What do you expect to gain from participating in the program?

 - Submit a recommendation letter from a high school math or science teacher.

 - Provide a copy of your high school transcript.